-The individual units of this book are organized according to the following format: unit title, introduction to the unit, unit learning objectives and text, summary, Self-Assessment Question (SAQ) and suggested references for further reading.

-The SAQs are meant to test students basic understanding and comprehension of the course materials, which is a prerequisite for achieving the stated aims and objectives of the course.
+The individual units of this book are organized according to the following format: unit title, introduction to the unit, unit learning objectives and text, summary, tutor-marked assignments (TMA) and suggested references for further reading.
+We chose this format in order to aid the reader in comprehending the material and to stimulate him to probe the unit topics further.
+The TMAs are meant to test your basic understanding and comprehension of the course materials, which is a prerequisite for achieving the stated aims and objectives of the course.